Satya1998-debug/Satya1998-debug/README.md

 ## 📚 Education
 - **M.Sc.
 Electrical Engineering**, University of Stuttgart (Germany), *2022–2026*
-  • Major in Smart Systems – Ranked 2nd
+  • Major in Smart Systems – Ranked 3rd
+  • Grade: 1,8
 - **ACAP Exchange**, Tokyo Institute of Technology (Japan), *2024*
   • Computer Science – Global academic collaboration
+  • Grade: 1,2
 - **B.Tech.
-Electrical Engineering**, NIT Silchar (India), *2016–2020*
+Electrical Engineering**, National Institute of Technology, Silchar (India), *2016–2020*
   • Ranked 3rd in a class of 120
+  • Grade: 1,3

 ---

 ## 💼 Work Experience

-**Graduate Research Assistant**
+**Student Research Assistant**
-*University of Stuttgart – SimTech Cluster, Feb 2025 – Present*
+*University of Stuttgart – SimTech - Cluster of Excellence, Feb 2025 – Present*
 > Developing Julia packages for port-Hamiltonian systems and model reduction.

+*University of Stuttgart – Institut für Parallele und Verteilte Systeme (IPVS) , April 2024 – Jan, 2025*
+> Formulated the project proposal for a DC-enabled microgrid in Africa (Ghana, Nigeria, and Mozambique).
+> REnergetic project proposal, issue fixing, and development of user manual for various Pilots, Users & Clients.

+*University of Stuttgart – Institut für Luftfahrtantriebe (ILA) , Nov 2023 – July, 2024*
+> Worked on the Automation and Optimization of the Stuttgart High Altitude Testing Facility for testing of aircraft engines.
+> Literature review and design of non-linear PID controllers for the test cell using MATLAB and Simulink for highly-coupled systems.

+*University of Stuttgart – Institut für Raumfahrtsysteme (IRS) , Nov 2022 – Nov, 2023*
+> Implemented Lossless Data Compression (Rice Encoder) using C, for the Flight software for the Destiny+ Dust Analyser in the Japanese Asteroid Mission.

 **Working Student**
 *Robert Bosch GmbH – Stuttgart & Ludwigsburg, Sep 2024– Present*